 The GetConnectionInfo function returns the information for one connection to the server.
-The GetServerInfo (on page 48) routine must be called prior to the GetConnectionInfo routine.
+The GetServerInfo (see page 49) routine must be called prior to the GetConnectionInfo routine.
 The information returned by GetConnectionInfo represents the status of the connections at the time that GetServerInfo was called.

+'''

 BOOL WINAPI

 GetConnectionInfo (

 unsigned int ConnectionID,

 unsigned int pProcessID,

+pUserName,

-char pUserName,
+char

 unsigned int UserNameMax,

-unsigned int pUserNameLength,
+unsigned int pUserNameLength, char pClientMachine,

-char pClientMachine,

-unsigned int ClientMachineMax,
+unsigned int

+ClientMachineMax,

-unsigned int pClientMachineLength,
+unsigned int

+pClientMachineLength,

+pApplication,

-char pApplication,
+char

+ApplicationMax,

-unsigned int ApplicationMax,
+unsigned int

-unsigned int pApplicationLength);
+unsigned int

+pApplicationLength);

+'''